 Books for Teaching Evolution in Your Secular Homeschool

 I got a few books from the library that I just loved.
-Three of them, that explained evolution to children in a way that they can easily understand.
+These four books on evolution for kids, that explained evolution to children in a way that they can easily understand.

 I Used to Be A Fish – a boy is inspired by a pet fish and fueled by imagination to tell a whimsical version of his own life story, which mirrors the process of human evolution.
 Children—and adults—will love the absurdity of this tale.

 Grandmother Fish – Told in an engaging call and response text where a child can wiggle like a fish or hoot like an ape and brought to life by vibrant artwork, Grandmother Fish takes children and adults through the history of life on our planet and explains how we are all connected.

 Our Family Tree – Open this family album and embark on an amazing journey.
 You’ll meet some of our oldest relatives–from both the land and the sea–and discover what we inherited from each of them along the many steps of our wondrous past.

 One Day A Dot – Starting with one tiny dot and continuing through the Big Bang to the rise of human societies, the story of our universe is told in simple and vivid terms.
 But the biggest question of all cannot be answered: Where did that one dot come from?
 (This is one evolution book that my kids request again and again, they love it.)